mikechi4/passport-seed/README.md

 # passport-seed
-a seed for a passport node server
+a seed for a passport node server.
+By Stephen Brinkworth